Scoliodon – Dogfish, Classification, and Characteristics

 Systemic Position of Scoliodon

-Habit and Habitat:
+Habit and Habitat of Scoliodons:

-The Scoliodons are widely distributed in India, Pacific West India, and the eastern coast of South America and Atlantic Oceans.
+The Scoliodons are widely distributed in India, Pacific West India, and the eastern coast of South America and the Atlantic Oceans.

-Body of Scoliodon:
+Body features of Scoliodon

 - The trunk and tail are laterally compressed, and the head region is dorsoventrally compressed.

 - The entire body is covered by an exoskeleton of placoid scales.

 - The mouth is located on the ventral side, bound on both sides by jaws.

 - Two crescentic apertures, the nares or nostrils are present ventrolaterally and anterior to the mouth.
 These are exclusively olfactory, with no role in respiration.